Silent Bomber

-is a 1999 arcade style action video game for the PlayStation, and the second game developed by CyberConnect.
+is a 1999 action video game developed by CyberConnect and published by Bandai for the PlayStation.
 Silent Bomber is based on the classic top down shoot 'em up genre but with a twist: Instead of shooting the enemy, the player blows them up using bombs.
+It was the second and last game to be developed by CyberConnect, after Tail Concerto, before they rebranded as CyberConnect2 in 2001.
 In 2006, it was released for the PlayStation Network in Japan.

 Gameplay

 The player takes control of the protagonist, Jutah, whose mission is to attack and destroy the facilities and defenses of the colossal space dreadnought Dante.
 The player can either plant bombs simply where they stand, or by launching them using the lock-on reticle.
 Bombs that are launched at enemies also attach to their target.
 Bombs can then be detonated at any time at the player's discretion.
 This introduces the chaining element of gameplay, where the number of enemies simultaneously destroyed awards more points.
 Bombs can also be "stacked", and a larger number of bombs in the same place is more destructive.
 Jutah can set only a limited number of bombs at one time, so the set bombs must be detonated before more bombs can be set.

 Jutah also has access to material liquids, which are enhanced bombs with special effects.
 Napalm continues to burn after it is detonated, damaging enemies within the flames.
 It is also more effective against biological enemies.
 Gravity forms a miniature black hole, sucking in nearby enemies.
 Paralysis temporarily disables electrical devices.
 It also does extra damage to mechanical enemies.
 Material liquids can also be stacked and chained with standard bombs.

 Jutah can upgrade the number of bombs he can plant before needing to detonate them, the range of his bomb-planting hologram and his resistance to enemy attack by using E-Chips hidden throughout the levels.
 Jutah's E-Chips can be configured at any time to adapt his skills to different situations.

 In keeping with arcade style tradition, many levels end with a powerful boss that Jutah must destroy or repel to move on through the game's 14 levels.